 Contact companies directly about suspicious requests

-If you get asked for data from a company who has called you, hang up.
+If you get asked for data from a company that has called you, hang up.
 Call them back using the number on their official website to ensure you are speaking to them and not a cybercriminal.

 Ideally, use a different phone because cybercriminals can hold the line open.
 When you think you’ve re-dialed, they can pretend to be from the bank or other organization that you think you’re speaking to.